 All Maury students have the opportunity to participate in music once a week.
 The music program at Maury is dedicated to providing students with an opportunity to experience both vocal and instrumental music, while teaching students how to listen, analyze, and evaluate music.
 Students will begin studies in music theory and music history, and will have the opportunity to learn about the connections between music and other subjects, cultures, and performing arts.

 Band is available to 4th and 5th grade students in a small group lesson format.
 Chorus is offered to all Maury students in grades Kindergarten through five.

-Physical Education—Ms. Caroline Hunt
+Physical Education—Ms. Lindsay Raymond

 All Maury students are engaged in weekly health and physical education instruction.
 Students are also encouraged to engage in rigorous organized physical activities in and out of the classroom during the school day through our classes, intramural activities and aftercare.
 Maury features a large multi-purpose room, an outdoor blacktop, a basketball court, and two age-differentiated playground structures.
 Balls, ropes, and other equipment are made available to foster physical activity and play.

 The newest addition to the specials program, Maury offers students a weekly science and exploratory learning special.
 A goal of science education is to teach students the fundamental concepts of the earth, space, life, and physical sciences and the connections across these domains.
 Our newest addition, the Inquiry Learning Lab (Think Tank), will further propel our students’ depth in understanding through the execution and completion of problem-based projects.
 Visit our blog.

 All classrooms at Maury have computers which teachers systematically integrate into many aspects of instruction across disciplines.
 All kindergarten through 5th grade students have an account with First in Math.
 The librarian will also teach a technology class in grades 1-5.